Find out about the different types of edible salt and how to use to use them.

 Himalayan pink salt

-This is a naturally coloured pink salt which comes from mines in Punjab, Pakistan.
-It does not have a uniform colour and differs in hue ranging from a pale pink to a deeper brick colour, depending on the area it was mined.
-It is sold in various textures ranging from fine to coarser crystals.
+It does not have a uniform colour and differs in hue ranging from a pale pink to a deeper brick colour, depending on the area it was mined and amounts of trace minerals, such as iron oxide, contained within it.

 Pickling salt